 Why should we bother with art at all?
 We are already overloaded with image – what more can a painting, a sculpture, a drawing give us?

-Our vision in fact needs more than image.
-We need to comprehend line, shape, colour, texture, size and form, as feeling and sensation.
-Art challenges and heals our vision so that when we look at something we may actually be touching it through imagination and feeling, and it us.
+Our vision needs more than image.
+We need to comprehend line, shape, colour, texture, size and form.
+As well as preventing our souls being experienced by the world, clouded vision prevents the world being experienced in all its variety and richness.
+Art challenges and heals our vision so that when we look at the world around us we may actually be touched by it, and it us.
 Whole vision is a gateway to all our senses and indeed, Christ says that our eyes are the windows to our souls.

 Little children do not rely on words; they are sensate, open to the world, expressive, emotional, curious and unaware of time.
 Children are by nature what artists need to be in practice, and the practice of art may be the way in which adults could cultivate the gifts of the child into their life.